How 'Charlie', 'Romeo', 'Alpha', 'Potter', 'Pie', 'Harry', 'Gama,' funded terror in Kashmir

 The statements, made before a judicial magistrate, are aimed at tightening the case against separatists who allegedly funded stone-pelters and spread unrest in the Valley, the officials said on the condition of anonymity.

-The host of witnesses listed by the NIA in its chargesheet included Naim-ul-Zaffar Geelani, son of separatist Syed Ali Shah Geelani, and Yasir Gaffar Shah, son of arrested businessman Zahoor Ahmed Shah Watali.
+The host of witnesses listed by the NIA in its charge sheet included Naim-ul-Zaffar Geelani, son of separatist Syed Ali Shah Geelani, and Yasir Gaffar Shah, son of arrested businessman Zahoor Ahmed Shah Watali.

 While Naim-ul-Zaffar Geelani has given a four-page recorded statement, Yasir Gaffar Shah has recorded an eight-page statement with the NIA.
 Both have been named as prosecution witnesses.

-The probe agency, which arrested 10 people in connection with the case, filed a chargesheet against 12, including Saeed and Hizbul Mujahideen terror group's chief Syed Salahuddin, who are both in Pakistan.
+The probe agency, which arrested 10 people in connection with the case, filed a charge sheet against 12, including Saeed and Hizbul Mujahideen terror group's chief Syed Salahuddin, who are both in Pakistan.

-The chargesheet also names 42 protected witnesses in its list of 232 people who would be examined during the proceedings.
-The witnesses have been protected under section 43(3) of the Unlawful Activities (Prevention) Act under which the name and address of the person is not mentioned during the court proceedings.
+The charge sheet also names 42 protected witnesses in its list of 232 people who would be examined during the proceedings.
+The witnesses have been protected under section 43(3) of the Unlawful Activities (Prevention) Act under which the name and address of the person are not mentioned during the court proceedings.

 The 42 protected witnesses are also covered under section 17 of NIA Act which provides that the proceedings shall be held 'in-camera'.